MattStockton/MattStockton.github.io/_posts/2024-11-19-anthropic-cookbook.markdown

 ---
 layout: single
-title: "Why You Should Spend a Day with Anthropic’s Cookbook"
+title: "Why You Should Spend a Day with Anthropic's Cookbook"
-excerpt: "Anthropic’s Cookbook is one of the best hands-on resources for learning LLM techniques.
+excerpt: "Anthropic's Cookbook is one of the best hands-on resources for learning LLM techniques.
 The examples — like structuring citations, prompt formatting, and integrating external tools — are practical and widely applicable.
-If you’re serious about improving your LLM skills, it’s worth your time."
+If you're serious about improving your LLM skills, it's worth your time."
+category: "Learning & Books"
+tags: ["anthropic-cookbook", "learning-resources", "hands-on", "llm-techniques", "documentation"]
 ---

 [Anthropic’s Cookbook](https://github.com/anthropics/anthropic-cookbook/tree/main) is a collection of Jupyter notebooks that teach foundational techniques for working with LLMs.
 These examples go beyond just using Claude - they offer reusable knowledge that applies to any model you might work with.
 It’s a practical, high-signal resource that can significantly improve your LLM skills.